Salina, Kansas

 The development of Salina was after that greatly accelerated by the railroad.
 Josiah Copley, a correspondent for the Gazette of Pittsburgh, Pennsylvania, visited the settlement several months after Joseph G. McCoy and reported that the population had increased to almost 2,000.
 Large groups of settlers would soon begin to enter Saline County, including a colony of 60 Swedes from Galesburg, Illinois, who arrived in 1868; 200 homesteaders from Ohio came in 1869; and 75 ex-residents of Henry County, Illinois, arrived in 1870.

-In 1868 mounted messengers came dashing into Salina with the alarming news that the Indians were upon the Republican River, perpetrating terrible deeds, outraging women, killing children, and murdering and scalping every white man they found.
+In 1868, mounted messengers came dashing into Salina with the alarming news that the Indians were upon the Republican River, perpetrating terrible deeds, outraging women, killing children, and murdering and scalping every white man they found.
 The people became greatly excited and telegraphed the facts to Governor Samuel Crawford at Topeka.
 The first train from Topeka west brought the Governor to Salina, where he instantly called for volunteers to go out to the scene of the troubles.
 A company of 60 men was quickly raised, and with the Governor in the lead, the men rode as far as Churchill in the southwest corner of Ottawa County.
 Learning there were no Indians between the Saline and the Solomon Rivers, they rode as far as Minneapolis, and from there, they pushed on to Delphos, on the northern boundary line of Ottawa County.
 They camped for the night at that point, and a party of six was sent out to scout as far north as Lake Sibley in Republic County.
-The next day the scouting party, although seeing no Indians, came upon several dead bodies near Asherville — some men, some women, and some children.
+The next day, the scouting party, although seeing no Indians, came upon several dead bodies near Asherville — some men, some women, and some children.
 The men had all been scalped, the women outraged, and the children fastened to the ground with arrows.
 The dead were buried, and after performing this painful duty, the company returned to Salina, where it disbanded.

 Salina, 1870

-In 1870, the people having previously voted bonds to erect a courthouse, a very fine stone county building was erected on the square.
+In 1870, the people had previously voted bonds to erect a courthouse, and a very fine stone county building was erected on the square.
 By the following year, Salina was one of the most flourishing towns in the state and featured several new buildings in its business district.
 But, on Christmas Day, much of its downtown district would be destroyed by a fire that originated in a saloon on the west side of Santa Fe Avenue and spread rapidly from building to building.
 Though several businessmen suffered substantial losses, the buildings afterward erected were built of materials other than wood.
 The following year, the Salina Journal was established by W. H. Johnson and M. D. Sampson.

 Salina, Kansas Mill, 1879.